+Some of the discussion is still evolving on the health benefits and risks of prostate massage.
 Twenty years ago, scientific reviews pointed to a relatively small amount of anecdotal evidence, biased opinions and small-sized studies to suggest that prostate massage may be useful in treating conditions like chronic prostatitis, an inflammation of the prostate.

 As for the health risks, there are reports of some silicone and other toys being able to transmit diseases like HPV, but generally, there are three major risks you need to know about:

 Getting it stuck.
 We’ll spare you the anatomical details and just say that nothing should ever go in too far to remove safely.
 If you’re using a hands-free or remote control device, make sure it has a flared base so that it won’t get lost.